Oregon Coast Hotel Hospitality & Service

 Kirsten Hanson - Director of Catering

-Kirsten grew up in nearby Lincoln City, staring her career in the hospitality industry at the Shilo Inn there.
+Kirsten grew up in nearby Lincoln City, staring her career in the hospitality industry at a local hotel.
 She went on to hold jobs at hotels in Portland and Hawaii before making her way back to the central Oregon Coast, where she has been with Salishan Spa & Golf Resort for nine years.
 Kirsten’s boundless energy and creativity help clients create “Salishan stories” every day, whether she is planning menus for a 200-guest wedding, a 50-person corporate retreat, or an intimate dinner for eight.
 She can arrange catering for any of Salishan’s many event spaces, for nearly any budget, for the perfect event on the Oregon Coast.

 Her favorite event space is the Cedar Tree dining room, with its cedar beams, wrought-iron chandelier, and spectacular view.
 “Successful events are my favorite thing.
 I can tell when we’ve been successful from the smiles on guests’ faces,” she said.
 “I love making our event clients look good – that’s my reward.”